 (1) Other countries consists of total income per country in the Region in which total income did not exceed \$1 million for any of the periods indicated above and top-rated countries outside of Latin America.

-^() Includes equipment and leasehold improvements, net, intangible assets and investment properties.
+(\) Includes equipment and leasehold improvements, net and intangible assets.

 Information about the main clients